clarus/coq-blog/posts/2018-07-24 Approximating GADTs in Flow.md

     } | {
       ...

-We force ourselves to only provide the identity function for `_eq` to make the equality witness valid:
+To make the equality witness `_eq` valid, we must define it with the identity function:

     function i(value: number): Expr<number> {
       return {type: 'I', _eq: x => x, value};